matthewcpaul/mcp/_work/bubble-pop.md

 <div class="c-wrap__project" markdown=1>

 ## Where design and engineering intersect
-The contribution model to the Pop design system was a distributed collaboration between a few designers and some engineers on each team that I oversaw and directly contributed to.
+The contribution model to the Pop design system was a distributed collaboration between a few designers and some engineers on each team that I oversaw and directly contributed to every piece.
 My favorite thing about design systems is the inherent way it fosters deep collaboration between designers and engineers to bring resilience and speed to the product development process.

 </div>